NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/advanced_infos.md

    2. Insert full path to your created configuration file and save
    3. Back out to the main menu and apply settings

-### Other untestes, but possible solutions
+### Other untested, but possible solutions
 1. Change RMW to CycloneDDS
 2. Reduce the number of nodes which are visible in the network
 3. Launch nodes sequentially

 ## Time synchronization
-It is important for the Turtlebots and all the clients that the time is synchronized.
+It is important for the Turtlebot's and all the clients that the time is synchronized.
 Otherwise you could run into problems.
-To achive this NTP is utilized.
-All the clients (especially the Turltebot) synchronizes with the host which runs the Sopias4-Fleetbroker.
-If the development container is used and the Turtlebots are setup like instructed then everything should be setup already.
-However, if you run into timesycning issues, then it is useful to check if the NTP configuration is still working and if chrony (used as NTP server and clients) is running fine.
+To achieve this NTP is utilized.
+All the clients (especially the Turtlebot) synchronizes with the host which runs the Sopias4-Fleetbroker.
+If the development container is used and the Turtlebot's are setup like instructed then everything should be setup already.
+However, if you run into time syncing issues, then it is useful to check if the NTP configuration is still working and if chrony (used as NTP server and clients) is running fine.